The Scatty Mum

 • Pour the BBQ sauce mixture over the brisket in the slow cooker.
 Make sure the brisket is coated evenly on all sides.

-• Cover the slow cooker and cook on a low heat for 8-10 hours, or on a high heat for 4-6 hours.
+• Cover the slow cooker and cook on a low heat for 8-10 hours.
 The brisket should be tender and easily pull apart with a fork.

 • Once the brisket is fully cooked, remove it from the slow cooker and transfer it to a chopping board or bowl.
 Use two forks to shred the beef into bite-sized pieces.